 A surprise production cut announced by the Organization of Petroleum Exporting Countries and allied countries (OPEC+) is expected to tighten crude oil markets and push prices higher in the coming months.
 In addition, increased demand from China as the country emerges from pandemic lockdowns could further tighten crude oil markets.
 Both factors could contribute to higher crude prices and push retail gasoline and diesel prices higher in the coming months.

 Read the full report from Kalibrate Canada to get detailed insight on Canadian petroleum pricing in the last quarter, including:

 Find out how prices have changed across the nation — with a breakdown of the final pump price, and an explanation of supply, demand, and other influencing factors.

-Read Kalibrate’s analysis on how volatility will affect the market — and Canadian pump prices in 2022
+Read Kalibrate’s analysis on how volatility will affect the market — and Canadian pump prices in 2023 and beyond.

 Found this interesting?
 Why not share it:

 Read more articles about:Data intelligence